unadlib/coaction/README.md

 According to the provided performance data, Coaction's performance is comparable to Zustand's performance.
 However, Coaction with Mutative demonstrates a significant performance advantage compared to Zustand with Immer.

-While standard Coaction achieves approximately 5,272 (ops/sec) and standard Zustand reaches around 5,233 (ops/sec), the most striking difference is observed with Zustand with Immer, which drastically drops to a mere 253 ops/sec.
-Furthermore, Coaction with Mutative achieves around 4,626 ops/sec.
-This means Coaction with Mutative is approximately 18.3 faster than Zustand with Immer (4626 / 253 ≈ 18.3).
+While standard Coaction achieves approximately 5,272 (ops/sec) and standard Zustand reaches around 5,233 (ops/sec), the most striking difference is observed with Zustand with Immer, which drastically drops to a mere 253 (ops/sec).
+Furthermore, Coaction with Mutative achieves around 4,626 (ops/sec).
+This means Coaction with Mutative is approximately 18.3X faster than Zustand with Immer (4626 / 253 ≈ 18.3).
 The data clearly indicates that Coaction offers superior performance characteristics compared to Zustand, and this advantage is especially pronounced when contrasted with Zustand's Immer implementation.

 > We will also provide more complete benchmarking.

 ## Difference between Coaction and Zustand

+Coaction's design philosophy is to provide a necessary and sufficiently simple API, making it easy for developers to use.
+Therefore, Coaction inherits the advantages of Zustand's API design and includes built-in support for features that Zustand does not offer.

 |                                   | `coaction` | Zustand |
 | --------------------------------- | ---------- | ------- |